solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

 - Vulnerabilities detection
 - Continuous inspection
 ---
 Building good and secure code has never been easy.
 Programmers make mistakes during development.
-Programs use external libraries which may have  bugs and vulnerabilities.
-New vulnerabilities are found which forces updates to existing programs.
+Programs use external libraries which may contain bugs and vulnerabilities.
+New vulnerabilities are revealed constantly which enforces patching existing programs.

 Software development has many ways to battle against bugs.
 For example testing, code reviews and pair programming can help us to make better and safer programs.
 Fortunately we may also use code analyzers which automate the testing and vulnerability finding.